Roginkoshy/Datastructures_solutions/README.md

 # Datastructures
-This repo consists of my personal solutions to various topics of datastructures taught in mycodeschool.
+Personal solutions to common datastructures using C++.